abs-tudelft/sbd/doc/manual.md

 The deliverables for the first lab are:

-1. A Dataframe/Dataset-based implementation of the GDelt analysis,
+1. A Dataframe/Dataset-based implementation of the GDELT analysis,
-2. An RDD-based implementation of the GDelt analysis,
+2. An RDD-based implementation of the GDELT analysis,
 3. A report containing:
     1. Outline of your implementation and approach (½–1 page);
     2. Answers to the questions listed below.
 Be as concise as you can\!

+For the implementations, **only** hand in your Scala files.
+Your code should run **without** changes in the rest of the project.
+Your submission should contain 2 Scala files and 1 PDF file containing your report.

 The deadline of this lab will be announced on Brightspace.
 Your report and code will be discussed in a brief oral examination during the lab, the schedule of